Seahawks scouting XFL star P.J. Walker as possible backup for Russell Wilson

 Jackson, who was Seattle’s starter in 2011, the year before Wilson was drafted, returned in 2013 to back up Wilson and held that spot for three seasons.

-Seattle then signed Trevone Boykin as the backup in 2016, and then had Austin Davis as the backup in 2017, but with Boykin still in the organization on the practice squad.
-Seattle released Boykin in March, 2018 after he was arrested on a domestic violence charge and then traded for Brett Hundley prior to the 2018 season to hold the backup job after deciding that rookie Alex McGough — who was drafted in the seventh round that year — was not yet ready for the job.
+Seattle then signed Trevone Boykin as the backup in 2016 and then Austin Davis in 2017, but with Boykin still in the organization on the practice squad.
+Seattle released Boykin in March 2018 after he was arrested on a domestic-violence charge and then traded for Brett Hundley prior to the 2018 season to hold the backup job after deciding that rookie Alex McGough — who was drafted in the seventh round that year — was not yet ready for the job.

 McGough spent the 2018 season on the practice squad but decided to sign with Jacksonville in 2019 while Hundley signed with Arizona.

-That compelled Seattle to sign Lynch and Smith last offseason to compete for the backup job with Smith winning out.
+That compelled Seattle to sign Lynch and Smith last offseason to compete for the backup job with Smith winning.
 But Smith, who turns 30 in October, could be looking for a place where he’d have a chance to win a starting job while the Seahawks may also be looking for someone younger to keep around for a few years.

 The one tough selling point for the Seahawks when it comes to their backup QB job, though, is that they have basically never needed one since Wilson arrived in 2013 (and conversely, it hasn’t made much sense for the Seahawks to devote much salary to a backup QB with Wilson in place and now making an average of $35 million a year).